About the Journal

-Reviewer selection is crucial in publication process, thus the editors usually assign a reviewer based on many factors, such as reviewer's expertise, reputation, specific recommendation and our own previous experience of a reviewer's characteristics.
-Furthermore, the editors avoid selecting people who are slow in responding, careless or do not provide reasoning for their perspectives, whether harsh or lenient.
+Reviewer selection is crucial in the publication process, thus the editors usually assign a reviewer based on many factors, such as the reviewer's expertise, reputation, specific recommendation, and our own previous experience of a reviewer's characteristics.
+Furthermore, the editors avoid selecting people who are slow in responding, careless, or do not provide reasoning for their perspectives, whether harsh or lenient.
 Editors will also check the availability of reviewers before sending them the manuscript to review.

 The editors do not release the reviewers' identities to the authors or vice versa, except the reviewers specifically require to be identified.
 Editors prefer the reviewers should remain anonymous throughout the review process and beyond.
 We require the reviewers not to identify themselves to the authors without the editors' permission.

-IBR is published twice a year, in period January-June and July-December.
+IBR is published twice a year, in the period January-June and July-December.